 Add the beautiful layered and gently arching branches and you get a very elegant small tree with great decorative value.

 ‘Beni-Mako’ Japanese maple is a winner of the Award of Garden Merit by the Royal Horticultural Society and it is perfect for oriental style gardens; however, if you have an urban, suburban or even traditional design, it will be perfectly fine as well.

 8: Pigmy Date Palm (Phoenix roebelenii)

 Thinking about a miniature tropical island landscape, pigmy date palm is just perfect.
-With a height of only 6 to 10 feet (1.8 to 3.0 meters), it is ideal for small gardens, and sunny poolsides.
+With a height of only 6 to 10 feet (1.8 to 3.0 meters), this dwarf dwarf tree is ideal for small gardens, and sunny poolside.

 In spring you will also see lovely cream white flowers on female specimens, and these will turn into clusters of shiny red fruits that ripen to black as the season turns to a close.
 This compact palm has won the Award of Garden Merit by the Royal Horticultural Society for its landscaping value.

 The small size of pigmy date palm makes it ideal for containers as well; because this cycad is not cold hardy, this means that you can shelter it in winter and grow it even in a temperate garden.